osuuj/nokia-city-data-analysis/server/DEPLOYMENT_CHECKLIST.md

 - [ ] Create user documentation for using the API
 - [ ] Document deployment process for future team members
 - [ ] Create troubleshooting guide for common issues
+- [ ] Document rollback procedures in case of deployment failures
+- [ ] Create handover documentation with system architecture diagrams

 ## Security Audit